 Safety conditions of the school site are the number one priority of Maintenance and Operations personnel and the site principal.
 District maintenance supervisors are proactive and conduct inspections at school sites on a continual basis.
 Repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is used to ensure efficient service and that emergency repairs are given the highest priority.
-The district maintenance staff has indicated that 100% of all toilets on school grounds are in working order.

-Date of most recent inspection: 10/2014
+Date of most recent inspection: 9/8/2016